 - Must have a cumulative GPA of at least a 3.0

 The Student Leadership Awards Reception:

-Winners of the awards will be informed in early April and the entire community is invited to the awards reception in April celebrate our winners and to recognize student leadership across campus.
+Winners of the awards will be informed in advance of the only event and the entire community is invited to tune into the online awards reception in May to celebrate our winners and to recognize student leadership across campus.

 There are five awards categories for which students can be nominated.
 These categories were inspired by Pitzer’s Five Core Values.
 You can read more about each award category below.